shashanoid/wolfram/README.md

 ```

-Unit argument is not required, the default is based on your location
+"units" argument is not required, the default is based on your location.